naistangz/Technical_Training/docs/Week10_ConfigurationManagement/README.md

 3. Adds rules and security
 4. Deploys AMIs and run scripts
 ```

+## Immutable vs Mutable Infrastructure
+- **Immutable:** - Something we don't want to change or upgrade.
+Once the server exists, we do not want upgrades after they're deployed
+- If something needs to be updated, fixed or modified, new servers can be built from a common image with the appropriate changes provisioned to replace the old ones.
+- Immutable infrastructure includes more consistency and reliability in our infrastructure and more predictable deployment process.
+- **Mutable** - Changes designed to be changed after deployment

 ## How does Ansible fit into DevOps?
 > - Extracted from [TechBeacon](https://techbeacon.com/enterprise-it/infrastructure-code-engine-heart-devops)